Set up federated search

 The following diagram illustrates this scenario:

-Once you configure the federated provider and federated index, you can query Imply Lumi in Splunk.
+Once you configure the federated provider and federated index, you can query Imply Lumi events in Splunk.

 index=federated:FEDERATED_INDEX_NAME